Thread veins, small varicose veins

 Effective, easy, works quickly

-The number of treatments needed to clear or improve varicose veins differs for each person but usually just one
+The number of treatments needed to clear or improve veins differs for each person however the number of treatments can range from 1-6.

 What is Sclerotherapy?